appsquickly/typhoon-example/README.md

 * Clone this repository, open the Xcode project in your favorite IDE, and run it.
 It'll say you need an API key.
 * Get an API key from http://free.worldweatheronline.com.
 * Study the <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/Assembly.xml">application assembly</a>, and _configure_ the application with your API key.
 * Run the App in the simulator or on your device.
-Proceed to the exercises below.
+Look up the weather in your town, and put a jacket on, if you need to.
+Now, proceed to the exercises below.

 ### Exercises